Dr Nadia Khalaf

 Postdoctoral Research Fellow

-I obtained my PhD in Archaeology in 2016 from the Sainsbury Research Unit, University of East Anglia.
+I finished my PhD in Archaeology in 2016 from the Sainsbury Research Unit, University of East Anglia.
 My project was entitled ‘A field survey and GIS based investigation of the Niger River Valley, Republic of Benin’.
 During this time I established the ‘Niger Valley Survey Project’ and identified and documented over 300 previously undiscovered archaeological sites in the region through extensive field survey along the Niger River.

-After completion of my PhD I was a postdoctoral research associate at Durham University in the Department of Archaeology, where I undertook satellite imagery analysis of the landscapes of the Sasanian Empire for the ERC-funded Persia Project.
+From 2016, I was a postdoctoral research associate at Durham University in the Department of Archaeology, where I undertook satellite imagery analysis of the landscapes of the Sasanian Empire for the ERC-funded Persia Project.
 I also directed a topographic survey of the archaeological site of Tell Koubba in Lebanon.